Which Garmin Watch to Buy in 2026: 13 Models Compared

 Garmin's most polished lifestyle watch.
 The 2,000-nit AMOLED display is the brightest in the lineup (excluding the Fenix 8 Pro microLED).
 Dual-frequency GPS, LED flashlight on both sizes (41mm and 45mm), and advanced sleep tracking with Sleep Alignment.
 Multi-sport transitions, strength coaching, and Health Status monitoring.
 The metal build feels premium but adds weight. [src1, src2, src4]

-The most affordable AMOLED Garmin watch with meaningful sports tracking.
+The most affordable AMOLED Garmin lifestyle watch with meaningful sports tracking.
 11-day battery, route following, 30+ sport modes, and an intuitive interface.
-Lacks multi-band GPS and offline maps, but for gym workouts, casual running, and daily health tracking, it covers every essential metric at half the price of the Forerunner 265. [src1, src3, src4]
+Lacks multi-band GPS and offline maps, but for gym workouts, casual running, and daily health tracking, it covers every essential metric at a fraction of the Forerunner 970's price.
+If running is your main sport, the Forerunner 170 (~$296) is the better buy at the same money. [src1, src3, src4, src9]

-Entry point into Garmin's running ecosystem.
+The outgoing entry Forerunner, superseded by the 170 in May 2026 but still stocked at ~$204 -- roughly $92 less than its replacement.
 AMOLED display, VO2 max estimates, adaptive training plans via Garmin Coach, and PacePro pacing strategies.
 Music edition available for $50 more.
 At 39g, it is one of the lightest Garmin watches available.
-Standard GPS only (no multi-band), which is the main spec limitation. [src1, src2, src6]
+Standard single-frequency GPS only, and it will not receive the 170's newer physio metrics -- buy it purely on price. [src1, src2, src6, src9]

 The thinnest Garmin ever made at 7.9mm with a titanium caseback and sapphire lens.
 The 2-inch AMOLED display is the largest in the Garmin lineup.
 Full mapping, flashlight, Training Readiness, and Endurance Score in a 40g package.
 The tradeoff is battery -- DC Rainmaker measured ~12-14% GPS drain per hour, putting daily always-on use at ~2 days.
 For users who prioritize looks and comfort over endurance, nothing else in Garmin's range compares. [src1, src2, src8]